Unsupervised embedding of trajectories captures the latent structure of scientific migration: Methods

 We used the \textit{word2vec} implementation in the python package \texttt{gensim}.
-The skip-gram negative sampling \textit{word2vec} model has several tunable hyper-parameters, including the embedding dimension $d$, the size of the context window $w$, the minimum frequency threshold $f_{\min}$, initial learning rate $\alpha$, and the number of iterations.
-For main results regarding scientific mobility, we used $d=300$ and $w=1$, which were the parameters that best explained the flux between locations, though results were robust across different settings (Fig.~\ref{fig:supp:hyperparams}).
+The skip-gram negative sampling \textit{word2vec} model has several tunable hyper-parameters, including the embedding dimension $d$, the size of the context window $w$, the minimum frequency threshold $f_{\min}$, initial learning rate $\alpha$, shape of negative sampling distribution $\gamma$, the number of the negative samples should be drawn $k$, and the number of iterations.
+For main results regarding scientific migration, we used $d=300$ and $w=1$, which were the parameters that best explained the flux between locations, though results were robust across different settings (Fig.~\ref{fig:supp:hyperparameter}).
+Although the original \textit{word2vec } paper uses $\gamma = 0.75$\cite{mikolov2013word2vec}, here we set $\gamma = 1.0$, though results are only trivially different at different values of $\gamma$ (Fig.~\ref{fig:supp:distancemetrics}).
+We used $k=5$, which is suggested default of \textit{word2vec}.
 We also use same setting for U.S. airport itinerary and Korean accommodation reservation data.

-To mitigate the effect of less common locations, we set $f_{\min} = 50$, limiting to locations appearing at least 50 times across the training trajectories; 744 unique airport for U.S. airport itinerary, 1004 unique accommodations for Korean accommodation reservation data, and 6,580 unique organizations for scientific mobility appear in the resulting embedding.
+To mitigate the effect of less common locations, we set $f_{\min} = 50$, limiting to locations appearing at least 50 times across the training trajectories, resulting in embeddings reflecting 744 unique airports for the U.S. airport itinerary data, 1,004 unique accommodations for Korean accommodation reservation data, and 6,580 unique organizations for the scientific migration data.
 We set $\alpha$ to its default value of 0.025 and iterate five times over all training trajectories.
-For scientific mobility, across each training iteration, the order of organizations within a single year is randomized to remove unclear sequential order..
+For scientific migration, across each training iteration, the order of organizations within a single year is randomized to remove unclear sequential order.